timescale/docs/timescaledb/how-to-guides/skipscan.md

 SkipScan is included in TimescaleDB 2.2.1 and above.

 ## Faster DISTINCT queries using SkipScan
-When you query your database to find the most recent value of an item, you usually use a `DISTINCT` query.
+To query your database and find the most recent value of an item, you could use a `DISTINCT` query.
 For example, you might want to find the latest stock or cryptocurrency price for each of your investments.
 Or you might have graphs and alarms that repeatedly query the most recent values for every device or service.